 Suggestion: Research for more opportunities, adopt the competition’s best practices and optimize bids for better placements.

 There are no apparent issues with its link profile and no over-optimization of anchor texts.

 The keyword volume is either too high (competitive) or too low (long-tail or low-traffic terms).

 Their rankings are not the best for the keyword terms they wish to rank.
 Remember that their keywords were not high-volume either.

-Namely, they need to optimize and grow in Organic and Paid Search, Social Media and maybe explore more traffic opportunities from other channels, i.e., Display Advertising, Affiliate marketing, etc.
+Namely, they need to optimize and grow in Organic and Paid Search and Social Media and maybe explore more traffic opportunities from other channels, i.e., Display Advertising, Affiliate marketing, etc.

 Not all channels are delivering leads, but they are useful for raising brand awareness a KPI that is valuable to every startup business.

-The Internet of Things (IoT) is an umbrella term that encompasses all types of devices that connect to the internet (most of them wirelessly) to perform a set of operations by sending and receiving data.
-Their applications are unlimited from home-devices, to gadgets, to sensors and enterprise solutions.
+The Internet of Things (IoT) is an umbrella term that encompasses all types of devices that connect to the Internet (most of them wirelessly) to perform a set of operations by sending and receiving data.
+Their applications are unlimited from home devices, to gadgets, to sensors and enterprise solutions.
 All those types of devices are continuously online with minimal or no human intervention.
 Their main goal is to share data.
-With data sharing, questions rise about lack of user privacy (read the story on thousands Amazon employees listening on Alexa conversations), intrusion in personal life and medical history, lack of security, easing spying (the hilarious story where Strava heat map revealed secret military installations) etc. Proportionate to the IoT expansion in enterprises, questions arise about the reduction of human jobs and intrusion opportunities.
+With data sharing, questions arise about lack of user privacy (read the story on thousands of Amazon employees listening to Alexa conversations), intrusion in personal life and medical history, lack of security, easing spying (the hilarious story where Strava heat map revealed secret military installations), etc. Proportionate to the IoT expansion in enterprises, questions arise about the reduction of human jobs and intrusion opportunities.
 WiFi systems add more security flaws to the system with more IPs online, and IoT devices are still immature.
-A new device type does not mean that it offers advanced security compared to older devices, as developers don't learn from past experiences.
+A new device type does not mean that it offers advanced security compared to older devices, as developers don’t learn from past experiences.